 Demo Day and Investor Connections

-At the conclusion of the program, TechNovum will host two Demo Days in which the investigator/faculty entrepreneurs will pitch their companies.
-One event will be limited to and strictly for accredited investors, and a second event will be open to the community.
+At the conclusion of the program, TechNovum will host a Demo Day in which the investigator/faculty entrepreneurs will pitch their companies to accredited investors, as well as to the community.

 In order to provide members of the cohort with an even-wider array of services, TechNovum collaborates with partners and organizations in the San Antonio, Texas entrepreneurial ecosystem, with a reach that extends regionally as well as globally.

 If you are involved with the Life Science Ecosystem and would like to learn more, please send an email to TechNovum@uthscsa.edu requesting more information.

 John Fritz and Sean Thompson of the Office of Technology Commercialization at UT Health San Antonio are co-directors of TechNovum.
 They will lead the educational coaching sessions and serve as mentors.